← nerzia GRE Prep

 AI-powered practice tests that never repeat.
 Real-time score predictions.

-- 100+ practice tests across Quant, Verbal, and Analytical Writing
+- 100+ practice tests across Quant, Verbal, and Writing

-- AI generates fresh questions every time — you'll never see the same test twice
+- AI generates fresh questions every time — no repeats

-- Predicted scores on the real 130-170 GRE scale, updated after every test
+- Predicted scores on the real 130–170 scale after every test

 - Step-by-step AI explanations for every question